A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Results

 Precision and recall curves are shown in Figure \ref{fig:precisionrecall}.
 The confusion matrix is shown in Figure \ref{fig:conf}.
 The metrics were produced using the test set of AHEAD-DS.
 Unless otherwise noted, tests were conducted using parameters outlined in the previous sections.
 Results shown in this section have been rounded to 2 decimal places.

-A mean Average Precision (mAP) of 0.83 was achieved.
-This metric was calculated by averaging precision values across thresholds from 0.0 to 1.0 (in 0.1 increments) for each label, and then averaging those results.
-A threshold was applied to determine the label for each 960 millisecond window and compared against the ground truth.
+A mAP of 0.86 was achieved.
+All mAP metrics in this paper were calculated by averaging precision values across thresholds from 0.0 to 1.0, in 0.01 increments and then averaging those over all labels.
 This gives the true positive, false positive, true negative, and false negative values.
 A higher mAP indicates better performance.

 The confusion matrix indicates an accuracy of 0.93 was achieved.
 The confusion matrix was produced by computing the confidence of each label.
 The highest scoring label was compared to the ground truth.
-Each number in each cell represents the number of 960 millisecond windows assigned to a label.
 A higher number along the diagonals indicates better results.

-A mAP of 0.83 and an accuracy of 0.93 indicates the model demonstrates very promising performance in scene recognition.
-There were a few labels which were misidentified a notable number of times.
-The labels \emph{speech in music} and \emph{music} were often misidentified during pauses in speech and only music could be heard.
-The same issue occurs for \emph{speech in traffic} and \emph{in traffic}.
-The label \emph{speech in vehicle} was sometimes misidentified as \emph{speech in wind turbulence} because the sound of rushing air entering the vehicle can often be heard.